Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `TurretOffset` tag for voxel turreted technos now accepts FLH (forward, lateral, height) values like `TurretOffset=F,L` or `TurretOffset=F,L,H`, which means turret location can be adjusted in all three axes.
 - `InfiniteMindControl` with `Damage=1` can now control more than 1 unit.
 - Aircraft with `Fighter` set to false or those using strafing pattern (weapon projectile `ROT` is below 2) now take weapon's `Burst` into accord for all shots instead of just the first one.
+- `EMEffect` used for random AnimList pick is now replaced by a new tag `AnimList.PickRandom` with no side effect.
+(EMEffect=yes on AA inviso projectile deals no damage to units in movement)

 ![image](_static/images/remember-target-after-deploying-01.gif)
 *Nod arty keeping target on attack order in [C&C: Reloaded](https://www.moddb.com/mods/cncreloaded/)*